 Somehow I managed to get ready in time (I’m notoriously tardy for everything, it’s horrible), and after getting food for everybody (my poor friend had to make so many trips), we headed to LA, the second time that day for me.

 Southern California traffic really is as terrible as they say, but it does largely depend on when and where you’re driving.
 LA is always pretty bad, but it was a weekday and we were on the road after 17:00, when everybody is leaving the city to go home.
 In any case, we made good time, and arrived at the Improv without much fuss or bother.

 I’m not going to go into much detail about the show itself, since I think people really ought to listen to the podcast and hear for themselves, but it was TOTES AMAZEBALLS.
-Rob is always wonderful, and I also talked with Kevin Michael Richardson, Bill Farmer, and Scott Menville, all of whom I’ve met before and always enjoy seeing again.
+Rob is always wonderful, and I also talked with Bill Farmer and Scott Menville, all of whom I’ve met before and always enjoy seeing again.
 There were a few other famous VOs peppered throughout the crowd, as well as a number of producers, agents, writers, directors, etc.

 One person who came up on stage was a bit of a surprise.

 That’s right, the Crimson Chin!